International Collegiate Programming Contest

-The International Collegiate Programming Contest, known as the ICPC, is an annual multi-tiered competitive programming competition among the universities of the world.
-Directed by ICPC Executive Director and Baylor Professor Dr. William B. Poucher, the ICPC operates autonomous regional contests covering six continents culminating in a global World Finals every year.
+The International Collegiate Programming Contest (ICPC) is an annual multi-tiered competitive programming competition among the universities of the world.
+Directed by ICPC Executive Director and Baylor Professor William B. Poucher, the ICPC operates autonomous regional contests covering six continents culminating in a global World Finals every year.
 In 2018, ICPC participation included 52,709 students from 3,233 universities in 110 countries.

 The ICPC operates under the auspices of the ICPC Foundation and operates under agreements with host universities and non-profits, all in accordance with the ICPC Policies and Procedures.
 From 1977 until 2017 ICPC was held under the auspices of ACM and was referred to as ACM-ICPC.

-Mission

-The ICPC, the “International Collegiate Programming Contest”, is an extra-curricular, competitive programming sport for students at universities around the world.
-ICPC competitions provide gifted students opportunities to interact, demonstrate, and improve their teamwork, programming, and problem-solving process.
-The ICPC is a global platform for academia, industry, and community to shine the spotlight on and raise the aspirations of the next generation of computing professionals as they pursue excellence.
-In its own words, ICPC is: